 Will I need pay XCH to create a plot NFT or switch pools?

-Each plot NFT you create will require a minimum of 1 mojo (1 trillionth of a XCH) + transaction fee.
-For switching pools, you need to pay only a transaction fee. to switch pools.
-On the first few days of pool launch on mainnet, it's likely you can use 0 transaction fee.
+Each plot NFT you create will require 1 mojo (1 trillionth of a XCH) + transaction fee.
+For switching pools, you need to pay only a transaction fee.
 For those who don't have any XCH, you can get 100 mojos from Chia's official faucet: https://faucet.chia.net/

 Can I farm with both OG (original) plots and portable plots?

 Yes.
 The farmer will support both OG plots and portable plots on one machine.
-For OG plots, the 0.25XCH and 1.75XCH will both be sent to the farmer.
 The OG plots will not be affected in any way by the plot NFTs or new plots that you create.

 How do I assign portable plots to a pool?